EwanC/OCL_Cache_Simulator/README.md

 cache simulation to predict it's performance.

 However by default the original trace is plotted as a graph without any cache prediction or scheduling.
 This is done using R[http://www.r-project.org/].
+In the graph the colour of a point represents the thread which made the accesses while the y-axis value represents the element index, which assumes that all data elements are 4 Bytes in size.
 However the coalescing done by GPU's is not taken into account and all plots are of individual accesses.